 - In that same pot, add the ground chuck.
 Season with 1 teaspoon each of salt, pepper and granulated garlic.
 Cook until nicely browned.
 Remove excess fat.

-- Add the onions, garlic, serrano and potatoes.
+- Add the onions, garlic, whole serrano and potatoes.
 Season lightly with salt and pepper and saute for 5-6 minutes.
 Add the bell pepper and saute for another 2 minutes.
+The serrano is added whole to add flavor with minimal heat.
+If you prefer to mince it, that is an option.

 - In the blender, combine the tomatoes, broth, oregano and bouillon.
 Blend on high until smooth and pour into pot.
 Bring to a boil.
 Reduce to a simmer and continue cooking until potatoes are fork tender and foam from tomatoes evaporates.